-in the case of a Non-U.S. Holder who is an individual and holds the common stock as a capital asset, such holder is present in the United States for 183 or more days in the taxable year of the sale or other disposition and certain other conditions are met, or (iii) the Company is or has been a "U.S. real property holding corporation" for United States federal income tax purposes.
+- o that gain or income is effectively connected with the conduct of a trade or business in the U.S. by you, - o in the case of gain, you are an individual who is present in the U.S. for 183 days or more in the taxable year of that disposition, and certain other conditions are met or - o we are or have been a "U.S. real property holding corporation" for United States federal income tax purposes.